-In some ways I found Birdoswald Roman Fort the most interesting of the forts on Hadrian’s Wall.
+In some ways I found Birdoswald Roman Fort the most interesting of the forts that I discovered while walking the Hadrian’s Wall Path.
 Although the remains are less extensive than those of better known sites like Housesteads or Chesters, there are other reasons to visit.
 Like the fact that it is set in the longest remaining stretch of the Roman wall.
 Or that it is the only fort on the Wall that has been continuously settled since Roman times.
 Or for the sweeping views over the Cumbrian countryside…

 Today the most visible remains of the Roman fort are the granary buildings.
 At one time these would have held provisions (including grain and dried meat) for up to a thousand soldiers.
 Next to the granaries is the drill and exercise hall.
 Although we know that all forts would have had drill areas, this is the only one that has been discovered at an auxiliary fort in the Roman empire.
 And don’t forget to look at the stonework beside the West Gate: this has been described as “the most impressive masonry you’ll find anywhere on Hadrian’s Wall”.